Communist Munich

 Levine assembled a 60,000-strong Rote Armee (Red Army) and started executing men they labelled “right-wing spies” including the well-respected Prince Gustav von Thurn und Taxis.

 The response was quick and brutal.
 A coalition of Prussian and Bavarian troops combined with Freikorps (volunteer armies from around Germany).
 They marched on Munich and fought a vicious house-to-house battle against the Rote Armee in May 1919.
-They were known as the Weisse Garde – White Guard or White Terror.
+Together, the anti-communists were known as the Weisse Garde – White Guard or White Terror.

 Power shift